 "My information didn't change but the tax credit did change dramatically," she said.
 "I don't understand that."

-It's likely Nowell indirectly benefitted from President Donald Trump's move to end government payments to insurers known as cost-sharing reductions.
+It's likely Nowell indirectly benefited from President Donald Trump's move to end government payments to insurers known as cost-sharing reductions.
 These payments reimburse insurers for lowering the out-of-pocket payments of low-income patients.
 Insurers raised premiums to make up for the loss of the subsidies, but many state insurance commissioners asked them to load the increases on silver plans.

 Premium tax credits are linked to the price of silver plans, so as they rose in price, so did the size of tax credits.
 That's why many people like Nowell who receive the credits are paying less for health care next year.